 Close was born in Monroe, Washington in 1940.
 He graduated from the University of Washington (BFA, art) in 1962 and from Yale (MFA, art) in 1964.
 He was the 1997 UW Alumnus Summa Laude Dignatus - the highest university honor for one of its graduates.
 Close's work is included in the collections of numerous museums, including the National Gallery of Art (Washington, D.C.), the Museum of Modern Art (New York), the Guggenheim Museum (New York), and the Tate Gallery (London).
 The New York Museum of Modern Art held a special exhibit of Close's paintings and prints in 1998; the Metropolitan Museum of Art in New York held an exhibit on Close's prints in 2004.

-We are proud to have three examples of Chuck Close's prints in the Gates Commons of the Allen Center.
+We have two examples of Chuck Close's prints in the Gates Commons of the Allen Center.
 Emma is a remarkable 113-color Japanese-style woodcut that Close produced in collaboration with Japanese woodcut artist Yasu Shibata.
 Production of the Emma print took over eighteen months to complete.
-Also in the Gates commons is an etching of Close's daughter, Georgia, made completely from impressions of Close's fingerprint, and an incredibly detailed linoleum-cut self-portrait (both shown below).
+Also in the Gates commons is an etching of Close's daughter, Georgia, made completely from impressions of Close's fingerprint.
 Close's prints and printmaking techniques are described in the book Chuck Close: Process and Collaboration.

 Images © Pace Editions, Inc., New York